All Episodes

 Businesses don't let people wear political buttons while they're serving customers normally.

-So uh that's all their business.
+So that's all their business.

-Nobody has Had their speech blocked.
+Nobody has had their speech blocked.

-Um, but I would say one more thing.
+But I would say one more thing.

 The president also has free speech.